HyItsAngela/AppUsageExtractor/README.md

 * Layout analysis assumes a relatively standard list or grid format.
 Unusual UI layouts might lead to incorrect name/usage matching.
 Additionally, although the layout analysis is robust enough to handle horizontal phones, it may not be able to catch all errors.
 Ideally, the input image should be a screenshot or an straight shot of an image of the phone with minimal background clutter.
 * Current lanyout analysis does not work on images of phones that have distorted perspectives.
 * Filename-based ID extraction is currently optimized for Dr. Dougall's specific use case where her participant identifiers have a unique code followed by OWL under multiple phone images. i.e., OWL10021Phone1.jpg, OWL10021Phone2.jpg, ..., OWL10021PhoneX.jpg.
+* This pipeline can only extract english app names.
 * **Future Work**
   * Explore alternative detection/OCR engines
   * Enhance OCR correction models
+  * Increase the library of app names

 ## 📦 Installation
 ```bash